jocelynz4890/panko-backend/mentor-meetings/meeting-4.md

 ## Issues

 ### list of problems and issues to address
-[ISSUE] Uploading images on deployed gives a network error
+[ISSUE] Uploading images takes quite a bit of time.
 ## Plans and Decisions

 Decisions made: